DonnKey/KioskInstaller/README.md

 If the "important part" should crash with an unexpected error, it will enter a hybrid mode where the Wipe button is not available, but the logcat information is shown.

-Note: frequently Device Owner and Lock Mode are handled together in a Kiosk Mode application.
+Note: Device Owner and Lock Mode privileges historically might be handled as a single
+entity in a Kiosk Mode application.
+(An easy situation to get into when using PC/Cable mode only.)
-That won't be the case here, so you should test your Kiosk Mode app carefully.
+That won't be the case here, so you should test your Kiosk Mode app carefully to see that they're appropriately separate.

 ### The JSON script

 A complete sample JSON script appears below:
-* You can use "PROVISIONING_DEVICE_ADMIN_PACKAGE_CHECKSUM" instead of "PROVISIONING_DEVICE_ADMIN_SIGNATURE_CHECKSUM"
+* You can use `PROVISIONING_DEVICE_ADMIN_PACKAGE_CHECKSUM` instead of `PROVISIONING_DEVICE_ADMIN_SIGNATURE_CHECKSUM`
 if you wish to provide the .apk checksum.
 * You need to change "yourLocalHost", "JekyllStuffDirectory", and the packageName and installLocation lines for all uses.
 Typically the installLocation would be a link into Play Store for your application.
-* You need to change the ...COMPONENT_NAME line if you're building your own version.
+* You need to change the `...COMPONENT_NAME` line if you're building your own version.
 * Other lines are set to normal/useful defaults, but you could add or delete or change them as appropriate based on the Android documentation.
-A good place to start is [https://developers.google.com/android/management/provision-device]
+A good place to start is [https://developers.google.com/android/management/provision-device](https://developers.google.com/android/management/provision-device)
-* For NFC you must set all four WIFI entries appropriately, or omit the ...SSID entry completely.
+* For NFC you must set all four WIFI entries appropriately, or omit the `...SSID` entry completely.
-(Be sure you get ...HIDDEN correct; you can just remove it for the 'false' case.)
+(Be sure you get `...HIDDEN` correct; you can just remove it for the 'false' case.)
-* For NFC, omitting the ...SSID entry is a flag to set up WiFi manually.
+* For NFC, omitting the `...SSID` entry is a flag to set up WiFi manually.
 The other WiFi fields are ignored.
 (If the device doesn't show a place to add a hidden SSID, the 'more' button will help.)
-* For QR you should remove the _WIFI_ entries.
+* For QR you should remove the `_WIFI_` entries.
-If the ...SSID entry is present, it appears to re-enter the WiFi fields after the QR code is read.
+If the `...SSID` entry is present, it appears to re-enter the WiFi fields after the QR code is read.
 (I guess you could download the QR camera app from one network and then switch networks for the actual install...)
 * Be sure to remove the "enableDebug" line (and the prior comma) completely for deployed use.

-Note: It does work to provide a downloadable http[s] location for your Kiosk Mode .apk file.
+Note: It does work to provide a downloadable http\[s\] location for your Kiosk Mode .apk file.
+(But it's probably not worth the trouble.)
 Installing an application that way requires a number of clicks to get past all the protections that Android puts in the way of directly installing any .apk file.
 (Since this is a fresh device, you'll be doing _all_ the clicks for the first time.)